xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 Required Goals for Version 0 of the project:

 - Mobile responsive application build with React.js/Vite
-- Countries data is pulled from the [REST Countries API](https://restcountries.com)
+- Countries data is pulled from the [REST Countries API](https://restcountries.com), or from `data.json` file when the API is down
 - As a user, I can see all countries from the API on the homepage, with data displayed about each country

-**NOTE: Sometimes the REST Countries API can go down.
-We've added a `data.json` file with all the country data.
-You should use this as a backup, if the API responds with an error.**

 ## 🔗 Resources